-The first step in any research project is thinking about your research question.
-Your question is the foundation of everything that follows, from your choice of research methods through to the way you analyse your data.
+Think about your research question.
+It is the foundation of everything that follows, from your choice of research methods through to the way you analyse your data.

-Reviewing the literature (Step 2) can help you define your question more precisely by familiarising yourself with the research that’s already been undertaken in your area.
+Reviewing the literature (Step 2) can help you define your question more precisely.
+You will also familiarise yourself with research already undertaken in your area.

-- MindMup: Free for mind maps up to 100 KB
+- MindMup – free for mind maps up to 100 KB

-- CILIP accredited qualifications: This site provides programme lead contact details for all accredited courses in your local university Department of Information and Library Studies & iSchools
+- CILIP accredited qualifications – provides programme lead contact details for all accredited courses in university Information and Library Studies & Schools

-- National Directory of NHS Research Offices: The directory you’ll need to identify your local R&D lead
+- National Directory of NHS Research Offices – the directory you’ll need to identify your local R&D lead

 - Twitter chats:

 - #ukmedlibs.
-(2020). #ukmedlibs: A monthly tweet chat for anyone interested in health library and knowledge issues
+(2020). #ukmedlibs – a monthly tweet chat for anyone interested in health library and knowledge issues

 - Your line manager